Professor Phillip Lindley

 5. The application of new technology in collaborative multi-disciplinary projects.
 I am currently collaborating with Enigma Interactive on the virtual recreation of the formal gardens of Boughton House, and with Europac 3D on the sculptural programme of the fifteenth-century Warwick Chantry Chapel in Tewkesbury Abbey.

-I have substantial experience of heading collaborative teams and have organised several international conferences and edited or co-edited eleven books, the most recent of which appeared in October 2015.
-I am the principal supervisor for an AHRC Collaborative Doctoral Award with the Lamport Hall Preservation Trust, with Prof. Rosemary Sweet as co-supervisor.
-Megan Leyland has just submitted her thesis on 'Gender Patronage and Architecture in the Nineteenth-Century Country House'.
+I have substantial experience of heading collaborative teams and have organised several international conferences and edited or co-edited eleven books, the most recent of which appeared in May 2016.
+I was the principal supervisor for an AHRC Collaborative Doctoral Award with the Lamport Hall Preservation Trust, with Prof. Rosemary Sweet as co-supervisor.
+Dr Megan Leyland has just been awarded her doctorate on 'Gender Patronage and Architecture in the Nineteenth-Century Country House'.
 My PhD students have included Dutch, German, Swedish and American citizens as well as British ones.
-So far, ten have been awarded their doctorates; two their research MPhils, and more than fifty their MAs through the Country House programme.
+So far, eleven have been awarded their doctorates; two their research MPhils, and more than fifty their MAs through the Country House programme.
 I am generally interested in supervising PhD students in any of my areas of expertise but for UK and EU students, the competitiveness of AHRC awards means that a first class BA and a distinction in your MA are essential prerequisites if you seek state funding.
-For research students interested in the 2016 AHRC Doctoral Training Partnership, the deadline for AHRC funding applications is Tuesday 12 January 2015.
+For research students interested in the 2017 AHRC Doctoral Training Partnership, the deadline for AHRC funding applications will be in January 2017.
 For more information about the Midlands 3 Cities Doctoral Training Centre and for details of eligibility, funding and research supervision areas please visit the consortium’s website or contact me directly.